vseryakov/backendjs/README.md

 * Runs web server as separate processes to utilize multiple CPU cores.
 * Local jobs are executed by spawned processes
 * Supports several cache modes(Redis, memcached, local cache) for the database operations.
-* Supports several PUB/SUB modes of operatios using nanomsg, Redis, RabbitMQ.
+* Supports several PUB/SUB modes of operatios using nanomsg, Redis.
 * Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
 * ImageMagick is compiled as C++ module for in-process image scaling.
 * nanomsg interface for messaging between processes and servers.